Offices in New Bedford, Hyannis and Easton

 Ultimately, the advantages of irrevocable trusts are that they avoid probate, minimize estate taxes, and assets held in the trust may be protected against creditors’ claims.

 At Suprenant and Beneski, P.C. we provide clients with advice and guidance on asset protection as part of a comprehensive estate planning strategy.
 When you work with us, we will take the time to understand your objectives and design an asset protection strategy that suits your individual needs.
-Please contact our office today to set up a consultation.
+We have offices conveniently located in Southeastern Massachusetts and on Cape Cod.
+Please contact us today to set up a consultation.